-This report focuses on activities and results achieved in fiscal 2023-the 12 months from January 1, 2023 to December 31, 2023-but some fiscal 2024 content is also included except where the information is historical fact, and are based on assumptions made by the Company using information available at the time.
+Forecasts and other forward-looking statements in this report are predictions related to future results or events, except where the information is historical fact, and are based on assumptions made by the Company using information available at the time.
 The risks and uncertainties inherent in such assumptions may cause actual results to differ from stated expectations.
 Information related to the financial results for fiscal 2023 has been prepared on the basis of data available as of February 14, 2024.